intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 response offering a more doable deadline or an alternative course of action.

-### Liaison Content, Title, and Attachments
+### Body, Title, and Attachments

 As with any business letter, the liaison statement contains appropriate content explaining the issues or questions at hand.

-Usually the statement will contain a short (usually single line) title providing a statement of its context and content.
+Usually the statement also contains a short (usually single line) title providing a statement of its context and content.

 Attachments, if enclosed, may be in the form of documents sent with